Visiting the Library - What are the Opening Hours of the Peace Palace Library?

 Reading Room - Can I order photocopies of collection material from the Reading Room?

 Unfortunately, we do not provide general photocopy service, however researchers are allowed to use their own portable photographic devices such as phones, cameras and iPad to take images of our collection material for personal study or reference.
 It is also possible to use the photocopying and printing machines in the Copy Room which is connected to the Reading Room.
-It is necessary to buy copy/printing credit at the Service Desk.
+It is necessary to buy copy/printing credit at the Service Desk in the Reading Room.

 Reading Room - Can I use a laptop or tablet in the Library?